stucchio/Homepage/pelican/content/traction_book_review.md

 # Recommendation: go read it

 At some point I recommended the Traction Book to a friend of mine, Jared Ranere at [Brief](http://www.abriefapp.com/).
-I went to illegally share my pre-release copy of the book with him (sorry) since I felt he wasn't focused at least 50% on traction (he's a product guy).
+Go sign up for Brief if you deal with a lot of work documents.
+I went to illegally share my pre-release copy of the book with him (sorry) since I felt he was focusing primarily on building a good product.
 I noticed that there was a single book in my "books/startup" folder - the Traction Book.
 I've read quite a few books about startups over the years, and apparently this was the only one worth keeping.